Monday, March 6, 2023

 Get advice from a legal expert.

-If barangay intervention proves unsuccessful, the property owner must hire a lawyer to handle evicting the squatters.
+If barangay intervention proves unsuccessful, the property owner must hire a lawyer to evict the squatters.
 The lawyer will handle tasks such as serving the demand letters and filing the necessary court cases.

 How long does the process take?